sonata-project/SonataPageBundle/Resources/doc/reference/getting_started.rst

 ``sonata_page_render_container('footer_left', 'global')``

 When the SonataPageBundle renders this container, it will automatically insert a `sonata.page.block.container` with the name `footer_left` if it does not exist yet.
 You will then be able to add new child blocks to it in the frontend.
+The second parameter is the name of the page.
+It can be either a string , or a `Page` instance.
+In case of a string, it will create a new  page with that name if it doesn't already exist.

 Publish a snapshot
 ------------------